gt-cs3220/gt-cs3220.github.io/Spring_2023/project5/README.md

 The possible options of code are:

-[1] Remove copy loops
+[1] Remove copy loops (It will improve the performance)

-[2] Convert the code to use tiled convolution operation.
+[2] Convert the code to use tiled convolution operation. (it will provide the scalability)

-[3] Convert the code to use line buffers:
+[3] Convert the code to use line buffers (or sliding window). ( It will provide the scalability)

 Please see algorithm_2D_convolution_linebuffer directory example.
 Complete convolution implementation based on the line buffer.
 Using line buffer, you can even scale up your design.
 Please synthesize the code and check the results.
 Please note that you cannot just copy the HLS example code but it is OK to implement your code based on the HLS example code.